Gaussian approximation for sums of region-stabilizing scores: Introduction

 In addition, we also extend the results to non-diffuse intensity measures and to score functions with non-uniform bounds on their moments.
 The extension to non-diffuse intensity measures results from getting rid of some regularity assumption on $\QQ$ imposed in \cite{LSY19}.
 This makes it possible to handle examples with multiple points at deterministic locations, like Poisson processes on lattices.
-The extension to scores with unbounded moments is crucial in examples where the score functions are not simple indicators but rather involve unbounded weight functions or when the intensity measure is infinite, not involving a kind of surface area order scaling, see \cite[Eq.~(2.8)]{LSY19}.
-Such an extension is a byproduct of our generalization of \cite[Theorem~6.1]{LPS16}, which involves non-uniform bounds on the add-one cost operator, see Theorem~\ref{thm:Main}.
-We present two examples regarding isolated points in the two-dimensional integer lattice and a random geometric graph in $\R^d$, $d \ge 2$, to demonstrate further applications of our general bounds.
+The extension to scores with unbounded moments is crucial in examples where the score functions are not simple indicators but rather involve unbounded weight functions, or when the intensity measure is infinite.
+Such an extension is a byproduct of our generalization of \cite[Theorem~6.1]{LPS16}, which involves non-uniform bounds on the $(4+p)$-th moment of the first order difference operator for some $p >0$, see Theorem~\ref{thm:Main}.
+We present two examples concerning isolated points in the two-dimensional integer lattice and a random geometric graph in $\R^d$, $d \ge 2$, to demonstrate further applications of our general bounds.
 Apart from the fact that our approach is more versatile than that of \cite{LSY19}, to the best of our knowledge, working with general monotonically decreasing stabilization sets is new in the relevant literature and thus our work opens a new direction of investigation.
-It should be noted that the very comprehensive setting in \cite{LSY19} also covers the cases of Poisson processes with marks, as well as the setting of binomial point processes.
+It should be noted that the very comprehensive setting in \cite{LSY19} also covers the cases of Poisson processes with marks, as well as the setting of binomial processes.
 Our results can be extended to these settings by adapting the scheme elaborated in \cite{LSY19} to our approach relying on stabilization regions.
+Indeed, Theorem~4.2 in \cite{LSY19} providing a bound on Gaussian approximation for functionals of a binomial process can be modified to the setting with a non-uniformly bounded $(4+p)$-th moment of the difference operator in the same way we modify Theorem~6.1 in \cite{LPS16} in our Theorem~\ref{thm:Main}.
+Once this key step is achieved, one can follow our line of argument to obtain a result paralleling our Theorem~\ref{thm:KolBd} for binomial processes.